particle-iot/particle-android/README.md

 3. Once AS has finished its initial cogitating on the project, hit the "play" button on the toolbar to build and run the app on a device.

-## Release Cadence

-As described at the top of the document, there are three distinct products produced by this repo.
-Any time one of modules for these products changes on `master`, we will ship a release which includes that change within 90 days.

-(Note: while it is our intent to release on this schedule, it is not meant as a guarantee.
-Circumstances may require us to expand the window between a change and when that change ships in a release.)

 ## Maintainers

 - Jens Knutson [Github](https://github.com/jensck/) | [Twitter](https://twitter.com/jensknutson)